aryaanand055/ACC-BCC-Simulation/readme.md

     ```sh
     python run_headless.py
     ```
     This will run a 60-second simulation with default parameters and generate plots and statistics upon completion.
+The headless python file can be customised to allow for different forms of testing as well.

 -----